Anyone can be an ACALA learner!

 Adults who enrol in adult upgrading programs may represent one of the following groups:

-- About 50% of Nova Scotians who do not have the math literacy skills they need
+- the almost 50% of Nova Scotians who do not have the math literacy skills they need

 Adults in our workforce literacy, family learning, and seniors literacy programs may have a high school diploma, but they may represent the 25% of high school students graduating each year without what the Government of Canada considers adequate literacy and essential skills for work, learning and life.